 Drugs used in New Zealand

 There are a number of drugs used to treat chronic hepatitis B:

-- Tenofovir is an antiviral drug.
+- Tenofovir is an anti-viral drug.
 It is an oral tablet taken once a day.
-Tenofovir has replaced adefovir in New Zealand, as the first-line therapy for lamivudine-resistant hepatitis B infection.
-This is the preferred treatment during pregnancy and breastfeeding, as it’s known to be safe for babies.
+Tenofovir has replaced adefovir in New Zealand and is the preferred treatment during pregnancy and breastfeeding, as it’s known to be safe for babies.

 - Pegylated interferon (Pegasys) boosts the body’s immune system and changes the virus’ ability to multiply.
-It is a man- made version of a protein, called interferon, our bodies naturally produce to fight viral infections.
+It is a man-made version of a protein called interferon, which our bodies naturally produce to fight viral infections.
 The body does not always have enough naturally present to fight the hepatitis B virus on its own.
 Pegylated interferon is injected once a week for up to 48 weeks.